 - Develop a habit of going to bed and getting up at a regular time.
 Yeah, it may seem silly, but it really helps.
 College life starts early each morning, and you need to be accustomed to getting up early and ready to work.

 - Get a part-time job and start learning how to manage money.
 College is expensive and most students are broke.
-If you want of live on more than ramen noodles, be able to pay your bills and have a little left over for the occasional date, you have to be able to budget.
+If you want to live on more than ramen noodles, be able to pay your bills and have a little left over for the occasional date, you have to be able to budget.

 - Make saving money for college a priority.
-We highly recommend setting up a 529 colleges savings plan as soon as you can for the tax breaks they provide and to start accruing interest.
+We highly recommend setting up a 529 college savings plan as soon as you can for the tax breaks they provide and to start accruing interest.

 Attending college is a realistic goal, well within reach of any student who starts preparing early.
 The benefits of going to college and earning a degree extend far beyond getting a good career and earning an income.
 College helps to prepare students for life in many intangible ways.
 It helps them gain love of learning, develop new relationships, build character and live a generally happier, healthier life.
 Parents, students and educators should work as a team to make attending college a reality.